Tent on top of a mountain in Colorado

 🔵 Comfort: Imagine wearing 45 lbs on your back for 3 days, walking 10+ miles each day, and having gear that is rubbing wrong or tearing up your hips or feet.
 Splurging on quality gear can make a significant difference in the comfort of your trip.

-🔵 Ultralight gear: Lightweight gear continues to advance over the years making backpacking even more enjoyable.
+🔵 Ultralight Gear: Lightweight gear continues to advance over the years making backpacking even more enjoyable.
 If you are on a longer backpacking trip, this allows you to carry all of your necessary gear with less fatigue.

-🔵 Customer service: Many of these brands that are a bit on the pricy side have great customer service.
+🔵 Customer Service: Many of these brands that are a bit on the pricy side have great customer service.
 If I have ever had questions or needed help with anything, I have been able to communicate easily.
 There is a reason why they are the top tier brands.

 Best backpacking tent during sunset